 Through Alliance Building Services, or Alliance, First Quality Maintenance, L.P., or First Quality, provides cleaning, extermination and related services, Classic Security LLC provides security services, Bright Star Couriers LLC provides messenger services, and Onyx Restoration Works provides restoration services with respect to certain properties owned by us.
 Alliance is owned by Gary Green, a son of Stephen L. Green, the chairman of our board of directors.
-First Quality also provides additional services directly to tenants on a separately negotiated basis.
 In addition, First Quality has the non-exclusive opportunity to provide cleaning and related services to individual tenants at our properties on a basis separately negotiated with any tenant seeking such additional services.
-First Quality leased 26,800 square feet of space at 70 West 36th Street pursuant to a lease that expires on December 31, 2015.
-We sold this property in February 2007.
-We paid Alliance approximately \$4.0 million, \$7.0 million, \$3.0 million and \$6.1 million for the three and six months ended June 30, 2007 and 2006 respectively, for these services (excluding services provided directly to tenants).
+We paid Alliance approximately \$3.6 million and \$3.0 million for the three months ended March 31, 2008 and 2007, respectively, for these services (excluding services provided directly to tenants).